Hexadigital/hexamedia/content/pages/gog/index.md

 Games streamed are either Growing (in progress), Harvested (completed), or Composted (dropped).

 Potential upcoming streams are in the Seeded category - you can vote them up or down to determine the future of my streams!

+Some games may have special modifiers, such as [replay], [untranslated], or [modded].
+If you see one of those, be warned that it might change the gameplay experience!